diozenio/ecommerce-app-backend/README.md

 - **users**: Array of user objects with authentication credentials
 - **categories**: Array of product categories
 - **products**: Array of products with details, prices, and category associations
+- **orders**: Array of order objects with status, prices, and ratings
 - **images**: Array of base64-encoded image data

 ## 📄 License